Inclusive transportation empowers people with mobility limitations to live a life without boundaries.Â

 Disadvantages

-- Accessibility: Due to their higher floor height, standard floor buses may not provide as much ground-level accessibility as low-floor buses, which can pose challenges for passengers with mobility limitations or wheelchair users when boarding or disembarking the bus.
+- Accessibility: Due to their higher floor height, standard floor buses may not provide as much ground-level accessibility as low-floor buses, which can pose challenges for passengers with mobility limitations or wheelchair users when boarding or disembarking.

-- Transition Time: The operation of a wheelchair lift takes time, potentially resulting in longer boarding and disembarking times compared to low-floor buses with entry ramps.
+- Transition Time: Operating a wheelchair lift takes time, potentially resulting in longer boarding and disembarking times compared to low-floor buses with entry ramps.

 Advantages: